-General Nuclear Safety and Control Regulations Section Regulatory Requirement OPG Response g) implement measures for alerting the licensee to the illegal use or removal of a nuclear substance, prescribed equipment or prescribed information, or the illegal use of a nuclear facility; OPG understands this requirement and will continue to comply in accordance with provisions/requirements stated in Darlington's Licence Conditions Handbook section 12, "Security" and applied through OPG program N-PROGRA-0011, "Nuclear Security".
-Refer to Section 3.12 of Attachment 3 of this submission for further details or security. h) implement measures for alerting the licensee to acts of sabotage or attempted sabotage anywhere at the site of the licensed activity; OPG understands this requirement and will continue to comply in accordance with provisions/requirements stated in Darlington's Licence Conditions Handbook section 12, "Security" and applied through OPG program N-PROC RA-0011, "Nuclear Security".
-Refer to Section 3.12 of Attachment 3 of this submission for further details or security. i) take all necessary measures to facilitate Canada's compliance with any applicable safeguards agreement OPG understands this requirement and will continue to comply in accordance with provisions/requirements stated in Darlington's Licence Conditions Handbook section 13, "Safeguards and Non-Proliferation" and applied throug Refer to Section 3.13 of Attachment 3 of this submission for further details or safeguards. (j) instruct the workers on the physical security program at the site of the licensed activity and on their obligations under that program; and OPG understands this requirement and will continue to comply in accordance with provisions/requirements stated in Darlington's Licence Conditions Handbook section 12, "Security" and applied through OPG program N-PROGRA-0011, "Nuclear Security".
-Refer to Section 3.12 of Attachment 3 of this submission for further details of security.
+General Nuclear Safety and Control Regulations Section Regulatory Requirement OPG Response g) implement measures for alerting the licensee to the illegal use or removal of a nuclear substance, prescribed equipment or prescribed information, or the illegal use of a nuclear facility; OPG understands this requirement and will continue to comply in accordance with provisions/requirements stated in Darlington's Licence Conditions Handbook section 12, "Security" and applied through OPG program N-PROG- RA-0011, "Nuclear Security" .
+Refer to Section 3.12 of Attachment 3 of this submission for further details on security. h) implement measures for alerting the licensee to acts of sabotage or attempted sabotage anywhere at the site of the licensed activity; OPG understands this requirement and will continue to comply in accordance with provisions/requirements stated in Darlington's Licence Conditions Handbook section 12, "Security" and applied through OPG program N-PROG-RA-0011, "Nuclear Security" .
+Refer to Section 3.12 of Attachment 3 of this submission for further details on security. i) take all necessary measures to facilitate Canada's compliance with any applicable safeguards agreement OPG understands this requirement and will continue to comply in accordance with provisions/requirements stated in Darlington's Licence Conditions Handbook section 13, "Safeguards and Non-Proliferation" and applied through OPG program N-PROG-RA-0015, "Safeguards and Nuclear Material Accountancy" .
+Refer to Section 3.13 of Attachment 3 of this submission for further details on safeguards. (j) instruct the workers on the physical security program at the site of the licensed activity and on their obligations under that program; and OPG understands this requirement and will continue to comply in accordance with provisions/requirements stated in Darlington's Licence Conditions Handbook section 12, "Security" and applied through OPG program N-PROG-RA-0011, "Nuclear Security" .
+Refer to Section 3.12 of Attachment 3 of this submission for further details on security.